303 Squadron (film): Cast

-Production
+Production and release

+The members of the cast at the film set.

-The film was based on the 1942 book Squadron 303 by Arkady Fiedler.
-It depicted the history of the members of the No. 303 Squadron, the Polish squadron of the Royal Air Force, which fought in the Battle of Britain, during the Second World War.
-The movie was directed by Denis Delić, and written by Jacek Samojłowicz, Krzysztof Burdza, and Tomasz Kępski, and produced by Samojłowicz.
-The cinematography was done by Waldemar Szmidt, scenography by Marian Zawaliński, costumes by Małgorzata Skorupa, and editing by Peter Devaney Flanagan and Marcin Bastkowski.
+The film was based on the 1942 non-fiction book Squadron 303 by Arkady Fiedler.
+It depicted the history of the members of the No. 303 Squadron, a Polish squadron of the Royal Air Force, which fought in the Battle of Britain, during the Second World War.
+The film was directed by Denis Delić, and written by Jacek Samojłowicz, Krzysztof Burdza and Tomasz Kępski, and produced by Samojłowicz.
+Małgorzata Czyżycka was the executive producer.
+The cinematography was done by Waldemar Szmidt, the sound by Bartosz Putkiewicz, the scenography by Marian Zawaliński, the costumes by Małgorzata Skorupa, and the editing by Peter Devaney Flanagan and Marcin Bastkowski.

 The preparations for production began in February 2016.
 The filming began on 10 August 2016 and lasted until 17 October 2017.
 It was produced by Film Media in Poland and United Kingdom, and distributed by Mówi Serwis.
-The scenes were filmed in Poland, in Konstancin-Jeziorna, Drwalew, Obory, Warsaw (Warsaw University of Life Sciences and Sabat Theatre), and Kraków (Polish Aviation Museum).
+The scenes were filmed in Poland, in Drwalew, Konstancin-Jeziorna, Obory, Warsaw (Warsaw University of Life Sciences and Sabat Theatre), and Kraków (Polish Aviation Museum).
+Originally, the film was set to be directed by Łukasz Palkowski, who however abandoned it before the begging of production, to direct 2017 biographical film Breaking the Limits instead.
+He was replaced by Wiesław Saniewski, who however suffered a heat stroke at the film set a few days into the production, and had to go to the hospital, being replaced by Denis Delić.

-For the production were rented Hawker Hurricane Mk.XII, and de Havilland Tiger Moth.
+Several Hawker Hurricane Mk.XII, and de Havilland Tiger Moth aricraft were rented for the production.
 Two replicas of Hawker Hurricane planes were also made.
-After the end of the filming, they were donated to the 303 Squadron Museum in Napoleon, Silesian Voivodeship, and the Arkady Fiedler Museum in Puszczykowo, Greater Poland Voivodeship.
+After the end of the filming, they were donated to the No. 303 Squadron Museum in the village of Napoleon, in Silesian Voivodeship, Poland, and the Arkady Fiedler Museum in the town of Puszczykowo in Greater Poland Voivodeship, Poland.

-The film was promoted with the single "Tylko Ty" by Edyta Górniak, which was released on 27 August 2018.
+The film was promoted with the song "Tylko Ty" by Edyta Górniak, which was released on 27 August 2018.
 303 Squadron premiered on 31 August 2018.